Resources

 Arrange for certification

-Unlike other NIST standards, there is no self-assessment for CMMC.
-Organizations gain confirmation of compliance with CMMC through an audit from a C3PAO, an accredited third-party assessor.
 Third party assessment organizations evaluate compliance with the given CMMC level.
 Certification is then issued by the CMMC Accreditation Body and is valid for three years.
-Contractors will need to provide proof of CMMC compliance before contract award.
+Contractors will need to report this in the DoD Supplier Performance Risk System (SPRS), and annually affirm continuing compliance in the SPRS.

 Assess CMMC compliance with Titania Nipper